cdr-stats/cdr-stats/docs/source/example-configuration-file.rst

 Sample Configuration
 ====================

-This is a sample configuration to get you started.
+This is a sample configuration to get started should you chose not to use the install script.
-It should contain all you need to create a basic set-up.
+It should contain all that is needed to create a basic set-up.

 ------------------------
 The Configuration Module